12 minute read

 Some other features are:

-• Parsing and tokenization: It can parse text into tokens and phrases and classify those tokens based on their part-of-speech tags.
+- Parsing and tokenisation: It can parse text into tokens and phrases and classify those tokens based on their part-of-speech tags.

-• Named entity recognition (NER) and extraction: It can recognize named entities (people, places, things) and extract information from them.
+- Named entity recognition (NER) and extraction: It can recognise named entities (people, places, things) and extract information from them.

 This tool can sometimes lack fast update releases, and its chunking and parsing can be improved.